alexwlchan/scheduled-screenshots/README.md

-# daily-screenshots
+# scheduled-screenshots

-This is a script that takes a screenshot of the homepage of my website once a day.
+This is a script that takes a screenshot of the homepage of my website once a week.

 ## Why?

+I want to keep a record of the "look and feel" of my website.

+Having [lots of screenshots](https://alexwlchan.net/2022/screenshots/) is one way to do that, but I'm not always good about remembering to take them!
+Creating screenshots on a regular schedule ensures I'll have a reasonable record of what my website looked like.

 ## How?